Noe235/CART315/Process Journal/Journal.md

 ## Feburay 11th
 ### ideation
-I have no clue for this week.... ngl I don't really fell like starting to code diffrent bricks that still not be used again so I am thinking.... <br>
+I have no clue for this week.... ngl I don't really fell like starting to code different bricks that still not be used again so I am thinking.... <br>
-I geuss maybe like the other way aroung where you owuld play as the brick and you want to dodge the ball that are coming at you.
+I guess maybe like the other way around where you would play as the brick and you want to dodge the ball that are coming at you.
 I could make the space moving in 2d than just one axis.<br>
 ... maybe I can put that there is two paddles that are playing adn oyu have